-Building on the basics of urban planning taught in the Bachelor's programme, the Master's programme deepens knowledge - particularly in current problem areas - and supports the acquisition of experience in urban planning design on the basis of comprehensive and complex tasks.
+Building on the basics of urban design taught in the Bachelor's programme, the Master's programme deepens knowledge - particularly in current problem areas - and supports the acquisition of experience in urban design on the basis of comprehensive and complex tasks.

 The compulsory lecture Urban Development gives a broad as well as an in-depth overview of current developments in urban planning and the applied implementation strategies in a national and international context.

 In the studios, the interdisciplinarity characteristic of urban design is ensured by the obligatory coupling with project- or problem-related special subjects and project exercises.
 Thus, an optimal bundling of problem-solving strategies, planning methods and in-depth experience regarding project presentation and expert knowledge is achieved in an exemplary area of focus.